-- lie between 1500 mm and 1700 mm the structure being tested will determine the headform to be used, see Section 3.8.9. - 12.3.5 The position of the 'test location' describes the location of the grid point and will always determine which impactor shall be used; this will also be the case where the grid point is not coincidental with the point of first contact.
+- 12.3.5 The position of the 'test location' describes the location of the grid point and will always determine which impactor shall be used; this will also be the case where the grid point is not coincidental with the point of first contact.
 For example, between 1500 mm and 1700 mm a grid point on the windscreen base will be impacted by the adult headform even if the point of first contact is with the rear edge of the bonnet. - 12.3.6 Roll the vehicle forwards to give the desired free flight distance. - 12.3.7 Adjust the propulsion system so that it can fire the headform at the grid point with the correct angle of incidence and is aimed at the impact point. - 12.3.8 The direction of impact shall be in the fore and aft vertical plane of the section of the vehicle to be tested.
-The tolerance for this direction is $\pm 2^{\circ}$ .
-The direction of impact of tests to the bonnet top shall be downward and rearward, as if the vehicle were on the ground.
-The angle of impact for tests with the child/small adult headform impactor shall always be $50^{\circ} \pm 2^{\circ}$ to the Ground Reference Level.
-For tests with the adult headform impactor the angle of impact shall always be $65^{\circ} \pm 2^{\circ}$ to the Ground Reference Level.
-The effect of gravity shall be taken into account when the impact angle is obtained from measurements taken before the time of first contact. - 12.3.9 The centreline of the headform impactor shall be within a $\pm 10$ mm tolerance to the selected grid point. - 12.3.10 Set the speed control on the propulsion system to give a velocity of $11.1 \pm 0.2$ m/s at the point of first contact.
-The velocity measuring device should be able to measure to an accuracy of at least $\pm 0.02$ m/s.
-The effect of gravity shall be taken into account when the impact velocity is obtained from measurements taken before the point of first contact. - 12.3.11 Fire the propulsion system.
+The tolerance for this direction is $\pm 2^{\circ}$.
+The direction of impact of tests to the bonnet top shall be downward and rearward, as if the vehicle were on the ground. - 12.3.9 The angle of impact for tests with the child/small adult headform impactor shall be $50^{\circ} \pm 2^{\circ}$ to the Ground Reference Level.
+For all headform grid points on or forward of the bonnet leading edge reference line, defined in Section 3.3, the angle of impact shall be $20^{\circ} \pm 2^{\circ}$ to ground reference level. - 12.3.10 For tests with the adult headform impactor the angle of impact shall always be $65^{\circ} \pm 2^{\circ}$ to the Ground Reference Level. - 12.3.11 The effect of gravity shall be taken into account when the impact angle is obtained from measurements taken before the time of first contact. - 12.3.12 The centreline of the headform impactor shall be within a ± 10 mm tolerance to the selected grid point. - 12.3.13 Set the speed control on the propulsion system to give a velocity of 11.1 ± 0.2 m/s at the point of first contact.
+The velocity measuring device should be able to measure to an accuracy of at least ± 0.02 m/s.
+The effect of gravity shall be taken into account when the impact velocity is obtained from measurements taken before the point of first contact. - 12.3.14 Fire the propulsion system.